 - Add most of the chocolate chips, reserving ¼ cup for the final step.

-- Drop cookie dough by rounded tablespoonful (using a cookie dough dispenser helps make the cookies evenly sizeonto your prepared baking sheet, leaving about 2 inches between each and press a little to flatten.
+- Drop cookie dough balls by rounded tablespoonful (using a cookie dough dispenser helps make the cookies evenly sizeonto your prepared baking sheet, leaving about 2 inches between each and press a little to flatten.

 - Bake for 8-10 minutes.
 Remove the cookies from the oven and place and transfer to a wire rack to cool completely.